otsosaarinen/osu-wiki/wiki/Tournaments/FDC/2025/en.md

 - The Qualifier mappool will be played in following order: NM -> DT.
 - NF and Score V2 will be used on every map.
 - The mappool will be played once only.
-- If a player disconnects during a map they can replay it after all other maps have been played and all other players have left the lobby.
+- If a player disconnects during a map, they can replay it after all other maps have been played and all other players have left the lobby.
 - Teams will be matched against each other in the pattern of *seed 1 vs. seed 32*, *seed 2 vs. seed 31*, etc.

 ### Match procedure